feathery-org/slate/source/index.html.md

 Parameter | Type | Description
 --------- | --------- | -----------
-field_id | String | Your unique field ID
+fields | Object | A mapping from unique field IDs to field values to create for them
-value | Polymorphic | Field value to associate with the specified user

 ### Response Parameters

 Parameter | Type | Description
 --------- | --------- | -----------
-field_id | String | Your unique field ID
+fields | Object | A mapping from unique field IDs to field values to create for them
-value | Polymorphic (Optional) | Field value associated with the specified user created_at | Datetime | When this value was created updated_at | Datetime | When this value was last updated